2023 Trinidad and Tobago presidential election: Context

 On 5 January 2018, the name of Paula-Mae Weekes, a judge of the Turks and Caicos Islands Court of Appeal, was put forward by the PNM government of Prime Minister Keith Rowley in hopes of reaching a consensus with the UNC-led parliamentary opposition of Kamla Persad-Bissessar, which later indeed endorsed her nomination as well.
 As Weekes was the only nominated candidate on election day, she was deemed elected without the need for a vote.
 Paula-Mae Weeks thus became the first woman to take office as president of Trinidad and Tobago on 19 March 2018.

 The PNM government nominated Christine Kangaloo, the President of the Senate.
 The opposition UNC declined to endorse her candidacy on the grounds that she was an active member of the government party and so have nominated their own candidate, Israel Raja-Khan.
-It's the first time in more than two decades that a presidential election took place without a consensus candidate.
+It was the first time in more than two decades that a presidential election took place without a consensus candidate.